MrEnderdragon/walkingRobot/README.md

 - Mayavi
 - MatPlotLib
 - SciPy
-- Cv2
+- Cv2 (OpenCV)
 - Scikit Image

-All other programs are testing programs.
+All other programs are testing programs or custom-written modules.

 Notable programs, all can be run on computer:
 - pointCloudMult.py